jambonz/next-static-site/markdown/docs/supporting-articles/answering-machine-detection.md

 |amd_error|an error has occurred|error - an error message|
 |amd_stopped|answering machine detection was stopped|none|

+It is possible to receive more than one event for a single call.
+For instance, a possible sequence of events on a call to an answering machine is:

+1. amd_machine_detected, then
+1. amd_tone_detected, then
+1. amd_machine_stopped_speaking

 ## Configuration

 The full set of configuration parameters is shown below.